benhunter/benhunter.github.io/src/content/posts/cybersecurity-primer.md

 Examples of who:
 - a person
 - a computer
+- an identity, role, or group
-- an identity delegated to person or computer
+- could be delegated to person or computer

 Access Control patterns
 - Passwords